 4. Fill the smaller opening with tightly packed grass or a piece of cloth to keep the charcoal from dropping out or flowing through with the water (if both ends are the same diameter, select either one).
 Alternatively, if you’re using a bottle with the cap still on, as we are, pierce a small hole in the cap before inserting your fabric/grass.

 5. TIGHTLY pack the crushed charcoal into the container.
 The goal here is to produce a fine matrix for the water to DRIP through slowly, trapping additional silt and “little beasties.”
 If the water rushes rather than drips through the filter, your charcoal has to be packed more tightly.
-There should be enough chopped coal that cover the reservoir partially.
+There should be enough chopped coal that covers the reservoir partially.

 6. Place a fraction of an inch of crammed grasses or sand, or some other piece of cloth on top of the charcoal to keep it from being disturbed when you pour water.

 7. Place your filter on top of a container to collect water.
-We’re using a glass jar to make the changes more visible, but in the woods, it’s preferable to filter straight into the pan you’ll be heating the water in instead of the one you’ll be sipping from (in the event they are not one in the same).
+We’re using a glass jar to make the changes more visible, but in the woods, it’s preferable to filter straight into the pan you’ll be heating the water in instead of the one you’ll be sipping from (in the event they are not the same).

 8. Fill the remainder of your cylinder with water and allow it to gently percolate through.
 Slowly pour the untreated water into your filter (being cautious not to dislodge your sand).
 Keep in mind that the water should DRIP SLOWLY out of the bottom of your filter.